AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 This document demonstrates step by step, how public transport and walking travel times/distances were calculated using MetropAccess-Reititin -tool.

-## Taito Configurations

-Public transport calculations were conducted with Taito Supercomputer provided by CSC Finland.
-Here you can find the documentation regarding configurations and installations in Taito so that it is possible to run MetropAccess-Reititin in Taito.
-Our calculation problem is of type ['embarassingly parallel'](https://en.wikipedia.org/wiki/Embarrassingly_parallel), i.e. it is possible to distribute the calculations to as many computing cores as possible.
-We use [Taito Array Jobs](https://research.csc.fi/taito-array-jobs) for this purpose.

 ### Contents
  - [Installing MetropAccess-Reititin + dependencies to Taito](#Installing-MetropAccess-Reititin-+-dependencies-to-Taito)
     - [Nodejs](#nodejs)